ava-labs/ortelius/docs/deployment.md

 `./build/avalanchego --ipcs-chain-ids=11111111111111111111111111111111LpoYY,jnUjZSRt16TcRnZzmh5aMhavwVHz3zBrSN8GfFMTQkzUnoBxC`

-### MySQL/PostgreSQL
+### MySQL

-The indexer requires that a MySQL or Postgres compatible database be available.
+The indexer requires that a MySQL compatible database be available.
 The migrations can be found in the repo's [services/db/migrations](../services/db/migrations) directory and can be applied with [golang-migrate](https://github.com/golang-migrate/migrate), example:

 `migrate -source file://services/db/migrations -database "mysql://root:password@tcp(127.0.0.1:3306)/ortelius" up`